 From unlocking your device to exiting or re-opening apps and swiping down to view Quick Settings, OxygenOS 16 makes the user experience extra smooth.
 OnePlus introduced parallel processing with OxygenOS 15, and OxygenOS 16 adds to that experience, ironing out inconsistencies and adding animations to more parts of the user interface.

 Another UI change can be found in the App Drawer.
-The new app drawer allows you to choose between displaying all apps at once or keep them sorted in "Categories", just like iOS and Nothing OS.
+The new app drawer allows you to choose between displaying all apps at once or keeping them sorted in "Categories", just like iOS and Nothing OS.
 The search bar has been shifted from the top of the screen to the bottom.
 Speaking of which, the Media Player has received a much-needed revamp, and it now includes a proper seek bar.

 Full-screen Always-on Display